Rethinking Back Pain Relief: What Professor Peter O’Sullivan Wants Everyone With Back Pain to Know

 A Hopeful Path Forward

 The combined power of these pillars - understanding pain, restoring confident movement, and addressing lifestyle factors - creates meaningful, lasting pain relief.
-In the RESTORE trial, participants receiving CFT had less pain, less disability, lower fear, and more confidence than those receiving usual care, with effects lasting three years and counting.
+In the RESTORE trial, participants receiving CFT had less pain, less disability, lower fear, and more confidence than those receiving usual care, with effects lasting three years and counting (Hancock et al., 2025).

 At Pain Coach, we’re committed to helping clinicians identify the lifestyle factors that are most likely to bring pain relief.
 Try it for free by clicking free trial below.